LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-status-dashboard.md

 You can filter the errors by conversation id upon clicking the filter button.

-If you click on the error description, a new page will be opened with detailed information on how to fix the erros.'
+If you click on the error description, a new page will be opened with detailed information on how to fix the errors.

-Additionally there is an option to copy the detailed error response for providing this information to LP Support
+Additionally, there is an option to copy the detailed error response for providing this information to LP Support.